KevinLatino/KevinLatino/README.md

  <div align="left">

 I'm a Software Developer, Open-Source Contributor and Web3 Enthusiast.
-Here on my GitHub, you can explore my projects and contributions to Open-Source Blockchain Projects (which are the majority of the forked projects).
+Here on my GitHub, you can explore my projects and contributions to Open-Source Blockchain Projects.
 I'm passionate about learning and constantly seek new challenges to further my professional growth and expertise.

 </div>